vicarchive/site/README.md

 - css every page to be mobile friendly (after finishing all css and html)

+### Thought About:
+- would moving the credits to the index be a better idea? easier to access

 ### Maintenence:
 - Art: add in newer artworks
 - Shelf: add in new collection items